apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 | 1.10.8          |     3 |  1.48 |

 This was probably one of the most important questions in the survey.
-While it's good to see that more than 60% of users use one of three latest Airflow version it's worrying that the rest are using versions that are old or have known security vulnerabilities.
+While it's good to see that more than 60% of users use one of three latest Airflow versions, it's worrying that the rest are using versions that are old or have known security vulnerabilities.

 Additionally, more than 20% of users are already using 2.0.0+ versions which is reasonably good information.